Daemon-Solutions/slack-countdown/README.md

    Description: 'Create a new countdown'
    Usage hint: '-date dd/mm/yyyy -event description [-img img_url]'

-Take a not of the Token that has been generated, you will need this later in the configuration.
+Take a note of the Token that has been generated, you will need this later in the configuration.

 ### Incoming WebHook
 * Configure a new Incoming Webhook, to allow the countdown scripts to post messages back to slack.
 Use the following comfiguration: